4 Military Retirement Plans

 Compare the best plans based on service entry date and choices

 Congress has authorized four retired pay plans.
 Below you will find a brief explanation of each plan.
 Although each retirement plan is unique, the service dates that must be used in the retired pay computations remain the same.
-Primary service dates used include the Date of Initial Entry into Military Service (DIEMS) and the Title 10, United States Code, Section 1405 service date (1405 service).
+Primary service dates used include the Date of Initial Entry into Military Service (DIEMS) and Title 10, United States Code, Section 1405 service date (1405 service).
 For complete details, see Understanding Military Retirement Pay.

 Date of Initial Entry Into Military Service (DIEMS) is the initial date of acceptance of a commission or enlistment in any Reserve or Regular component of any United States Armed Force.
 It includes: